khhan0130/landing-page/README.md

+# Landing Page

-# A CSS flexbox project for styling websites
+A CSS flexbox project for styling websites